awslabs/aws-well-architected-labs/Reliability/200_Deploy_and_Update_CloudFormation/Lab_Guide.md

 ### 3.1 Edit the CloudFormation template file

 1. From the [Amazon S3 Template Snippets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/quickref-s3.html) documentation page, copy the _YAML_ example for **Creating an Amazon S3 Bucket with Defaults**
-1 Edit the **simple_stack.yaml** file you downloaded earlier to include an Amazon S3 bucket
+1. Edit the `simple_stack.yaml` file you downloaded earlier to include an Amazon S3 bucket
     * Under the **Resources** section add the snippet you copied
-    * **You do not require any Properties for this bucket resource**
+    * **You do not require any Properties** for this new S3 bucket resource
     * Indents are important in YAML -- use two spaces for each indent.
 Look at the other resources for guidance
-    * The correct solution is actually **only needs two lines** -- one for the identifier and one for the Type
+    * The correct solution **only needs two lines** -- one for the Logical ID and one for the Type
     * Save the template

 Once you have edited the template, continue with the following steps to update